9o/hackerbracket-ios/README.md

 ####Things to do

-- [ ] Make videos smooth and reliable
+- [ ] Make videos smooth and reliable (getting better but still needs work)
 - [x] Hook up API to feed
 - [ ] Dynamic height everywhere
 	- [ ] Dynamic height in the feed